wp-plugins/powerpress/readme.txt

  = Related Plugins =
  The following plugins may be used in conjunction with PowerPress.

- * [Eli's PowerPress Addon Widget](http://wordpress.org/extend/plugins/podpress-addons/) - Adds a sidebar widghet that lists your podcast episodes linked to the play in a new window.
+ * [Eli's PowerPress Addon Widget](http://wordpress.org/extend/plugins/podpress-addons/) - Adds a sidebar widget that lists your podcast episodes linked to the play in a new window PowerPress player.
+ * [PowerPress Posts From MySQL](http://wordpress.org/extend/plugins/powerpress-posts-from-mysql/developers/) - Creates blog posts with PowerPress podcast episode information from a MySQL table.
  * [Subscribe Sidebar plugin by Blubrry](http://wordpress.org/extend/plugins/subscribe-sidebar/) - A sidebar widget that provides a list of "Subscribe" links to your sidebar.

  = Why doesn't Blubrry PowerPress support multiple enclosures in one feed item/post? =